maur1/azure-devops/README.md

 [Check that the website is up and running by visiting the web page](https://flask-ml-service-2.azurewebsites.net/)
 ![Screenshot6](photos/pageUp.png)

-Set up Azure pipline integration thorugh Azure Devops for Organizations [Follow the instructions here for set-up](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops)
+Set up Azure pipeline integration through Azure Devops for Organizations [Follow the instructions here for set-up](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops)

 If you have successfully set up the pipeline the output should look like this